chrisp1985/DesignPrinciples/README.md

 ### Singleton
 The singleton pattern allows for only one instantiation of an object to be in use.
 It does this by creating a private constructor and accessing the object through a getObject() method that either a) returns the object if it's already been instantiated or
 b) creates it for use.
-In the example case, a single book might be available in a library.
+In the example case, a single smallBook might be available in a library.
 You can't create multiple objects, once it's created once, that's it.

 An example of this can be found in the [DesignBookSingleton](src/main/java/com/chrisp1985/gof/singleton/DesignBookSingleton.java)